sweet-js/sweet-core/index.md

 	  }
     }

-### Extra Bits
+## Let it be...less recursive

-Sometimes you don't want a macro to be able to recursively call itself.
+Sometimes you don't want a macro to recursively call itself.
 For example, say you want to override `function` to add some logging information before the rest of the function executes: